docsforadobe/ame-scripting-guide/reference/index.rst

 -  ``createEncoderForFormat(inFormatName: string): scripting object`` : Returns
    an ‘EncoderWrapper’ script object for the requested format.

+-  ``getBatchEncoderStatus(): string`` : Returns the current status of the batch encoder.
+The values are: invalid, paused, running, stopped, stopping (available since 23.3).

 -  ``getCurrentBatchPreview(inOutputPath: string): bool`` : Writes
    out the current batch preview image (tiff format) to the given path.